Pregny-Chambésy

 Pregny-Chambésy is a commune in the canton of Geneva in Switzerland.
 It is located directly north of the city of Geneva, on the south-western shore of Lake Geneva.

 A number of foreign permanent missions are located in Pregny-Chambésy due to its proximity to most of Geneva's United Nations organizations and agencies as well as Geneva International Airport.

 History

-Pregny-Chambésy is first mentioned in 1113 as Priniacum.
-In 1277 it was mentioned as Sambesie.
-Finally, after 700 years on 1 June 1814, Chambésy was admitted into the Swiss Confederation as a district of Canton de Geneve.
+Pregny is first mentioned in 1113 as Priniacum, and Chambésy in 1277 as Sambesie.
+The region of Pregny and Chambésy stayed under the County of Savoy and then Duchy of Savoy rule from 1353 until 1536, when it was conquered by Bern.
+It went back to Savoy in 1567, was conquered by the Republic of Geneva in 1590, and then by France in 1601.
+It finally joined the canton of Geneva in 1815 and thus the Swiss Confederacy.

 Geography

 Pregny-Chambésy has an area, As of 2009, of 3.24 km2.
 Of this area, 0.5 km2 or 15.4% is used for agricultural purposes, while 0.43 km2 or 13.3% is forested.
 Of the rest of the land, 2.29 km2 or 70.7% is settled (buildings or roads), 0.03 km2 or 0.9% is either rivers or lakes.

 Of the built up area, housing and buildings made up 53.4% and transportation infrastructure made up 9.6%. while parks, green belts and sports fields made up 6.8%.
 Out of the forested land, 8.6% of the total land area is heavily forested and 4.6% is covered with orchards or small clusters of trees.
 Of the agricultural land, 6.2% is used for growing crops and 5.9% is pastures, while 3.4% is used for orchards or vine crops.
 All the water in the municipality is in lakes.

 The municipality is located 3 km from Geneva on the right shore of Lake Geneva.
 It originally consisted of the village of Pregny and the hamlets of Chambésy-Dessus and Chembésy-Dessous as well as the settlement of Roilbot.
 Until 1960 it was known as Pregny.